GabrielRavier/Cave-Story-Decompilation/README.md

 File details :

-Doukustu.i64 : This file is the IDA database to open using IDA 7.0 freeware
+Doukutsu.i64 : This file is the IDA database to open using IDA 7.0 freeware.

+Doukutsu.idb : This file is the IDA database to open using the 32-bit version of IDA.

 All further files were produced by IDA :